 Tier 2 Units

-- Navy SEALs – U.S. Navy
+- Navy SEALs – US Navy

-- Marine Raiders – U.S. Marine Corps
+- Marine Raiders – US Marine Corps

-- Marine Force Recon – U.S. Marine Corps
+- Marine Force Recon – US Marine Corps

-- Combat Controllers – U.S. Air Force
+- Combat Controllers – US Air Force

-- Rangers – U.S. Army
+- Rangers – US Army

-- Special Forces – U.S. Army
+- Special Forces – US Army

-- Asymmetric Warfare Group – U.S. Army
+- Asymmetric Warfare Group – US Army

-So, in short Tier 2 units require you to be in the epitome of fitness and strength, etc. Whereas Tier 1 units require the aforementioned things to a greater extent as well as prior military service which means an already developed military skill set.
-The skills set that Tier 1 applicants would have due to prior service in Tier 2 units would be impeccable marksmanship skills, explosives skills and knowledge of military strategy tactics, etc.
+So, Tier 2 units require you to be the epitome of fitness and strength, etc. At the same time, Tier 1 units require the things mentioned above to a greater extent and prior military service, which means an already developed military skill set.
+The skills set that Tier 1 applicants would have due to initial service in Tier 2 units would be impeccable marksmanship skills, explosives skills and knowledge of military strategy tactics, etc.

-What Tier 2 represents?
+What does Tier 2 represent?

 * The term Special Mission Unit or Special Missions Unit (SMU) itself is an official term sometimes used, particularly in the United States, to describe some military Special Operations Forces.
-Special mission units have been involved in high-profile military operations such as the killing of Osama Bin Laden.
+Special mission units have been involved in high-profile military operations, such as the killing of Osama Bin Laden.